 I vividly recall the morning when my father's standard "Hey Kirk, wake up or you'll be late for school." was replaced with "Hey Kirk, they're making a TV show where people play video games for prizes."
 I leapt from the covers and hounded my dad for details, but all he knew came from some thirty second ad he had seen on TBS that morning (It was still WTBS in those days.
 Ah, the Superstation.).
 I got dressed in front of the television in hopes of getting a look at this alleged commercial.
-I ended up boarding my school bus utterly dissatisfied.
+I ended up boarding my school bus dissatisfied.
 Later that day one of my classmates verified my father's claim.
 However, the descriptive powers of a fellow fourth grader only caused more frustration.
-So I'll spare you additional suspense; the show was called Starcade, it was a game show where contestants competed by playing four different video arcade games.
+So I'll spare you the suspense; the show was called Starcade, it was a game show where contestants competed by playing four different video arcade games.
 The grand prize was usually a real live freestanding video game.

 Now you can watch entire episodes of Starcade on their official web site!

-For most, watching other people play video games does not hold tremendous entertainment value (which is probably why the fools at NBC passed on the show) In truth, only about six minutes of the half hour was devoted to game play.
-While a vidiot like myself would have tuned in to just about any video game related entertainment, Starcade was exceedingly compelling because it played upon one of my wildest fantasies— to own a real video game.
-Vicariously living out this scenario was actually the only reason I ever used to watch Silver Spoons.
-The other big attractor of Starcade was the fact that new video games were often unveiled to the public on the air.
+For most people, watching other people play video games does not hold tremendous entertainment value (which is probably why the fools at NBC passed on the show) In truth, only about six minutes of the half hour was devoted to game play.
+While a vidiot like myself would have tuned in to just about any video game related entertainment, Starcade was especially compelling because it played upon one of my wildest fantasies— to own a real video game.
+Vicariously living out this scenario was the only reason I ever used to watch Silver Spoons.
+The other big draw to Starcade was the fact that new video games were often unveiled to the public on the air.
 And as if that weren't enough their Hotline segment was practically the only televised source of video game news.
 I did not miss an episode.
 I watched with a pencil in hand so that I could write down the names of any video games that were new to me.
 My ultimate, and failed goal was to compile a list of every existing game.

 To this day I've never worn a more prestigious uniform.
 They also included a small character called a Weepul bearing the Starcade logo.
 (Unfortunately it fell prey to the family cat.
 But you can take heart Weepul sympathizers, the cat is long dead now.)

-Now, I realize that to the unrefined this document appears to contain nothing more than a series of arbitrary figures.
+Now, I realize that this document appears to contain nothing more than a series of arbitrary figures.
 Au contraire, my friend; what you're seeing is a sophisticated communications system in which each symbol represents a graphic from a video game that begins with its corresponding letter.
 So, K is a glove from Knock Out, R is a race car from Rally-X, X is an enemy from Xevious and so on.
 Now do you see why I was the Vice President?
 I thought so.

 Just as the excitement of our achievement wore off, we got another letter verifying the date of our Starcade Hotline appearance (as well as another plea to send in names of our members).